Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 How to choose a new server to move to

-Choose a new server from fedi.garden ⧉ or joinmastodon.org ⧉.
-Both of these sites are human-curated and require all servers listed to promise certain standards of technical reliability and content moderation ⧉.
+Probably the best way to find a server is on a human-curated server list site such as fedi.garden ⧉ or joinmastodon.org ⧉.
+Both of these require all servers listed to promise certain standards of technical reliability and content moderation ⧉.

 How to transfer your account to the new server